Learning Through Literature

 Moving Beyond the Page is the only curriculum (homeschool or otherwise) that integrates language arts selections with the topics being covered in science and socials studies from preschool through middle school.
 We believe that children learn through story.
 By reinforcing the science and social studies topics with the best literature available, children make an emotional connection with the content being taught.
 This increases a child's ability to remember, and it also increases their core understanding of the topics.

-For example, whene children learn about weather, they will be reading a story called Tornado that illustrates the impact weather can have on a family farm.
+For example, when children learn about weather, they will be reading a story called Tornado that illustrates the impact weather can have on a family farm.
 When children learn about sound, they read a biography of Helen Keller to understand what life would be like without sound.
-When children learn about Native Americans, they read a story about a young boy that befriends a Native American.
+When children learn about Native Americans, they read a story about a young boy who befriends a Native American.

-Because students are better able to understand and internalize ideas through story, Moving Beyond the Page makes extensive use of quality children's literature.
-Through literature your child will be challenged to:
+Because students are better able to understand and internalize ideas through story, Moving Beyond the Page makes extensive use of quality literature.
+Through literature, your child will be challenged to:

 - understand and internalize ideas,